Justatnann/21BatamNest-Project/README.md

 -
 To install the project

-You need to have NPM and Mysql ready and run this commands:
+You need to have NPM and Mysql(Enviroment) ready and run this commands:
 -
 *npm i*